 In coordination with Eversource, ISO-New England has determined transmission studies are needed for many distributed generation projects interconnecting to Eversource's infrastructure.

-These Affected System Operator (ASO) studies seeks to identify whether a projects impacts the transmission system and/or the electric power systems of neighboring electric distribution companies, and the extent transmission system modifications are required to maintain the safe and reliable operation of the region's transmission system and distribution infrastructure.
+The Affected System Operator (ASO) studies seeks to identify whether a project impacts the transmission system and/or the electric power systems of neighboring electric distribution companies, and the extent transmission system modifications are required to maintain the safe and reliable operation of the region's transmission system and distribution infrastructure.